 Star Wars: Squadrons, which puts players into the cockpit of a Rebel Alliance or Galactic Empire ship, will make up for the lack of films when the game hits consoles in October.
 The game expands the dogfighting gameplay from Battlefront II‘s space battles by emphasizing on building an authentic first-person experience based on the ships’ differences.
 Here’s everything we know so far about Star Wars: Squadrons.

 Star Wars: Squadrons releases on October 2 at $40 for PlayStation 4, Xbox One, and PC and supports cross-play.

-This allows the game to support devices beyond traditional inputs.
-Squadrons will be fully playable in both PSVR and PC headsets, although we don’t have specifics on which units are or aren’t compatible with the latter, it’s a safe bet that the majority of them will be.
-There will also be hands-on throttle-and-stick (HOTAS) support on PC, allowing you to use an actual joystick.
+Squadrons will be fully playable in both PSVR and PC headsets However, EA has not released specifics regarding units are compatible.
+There will also be hands-on throttle-and-stick (HOTAS) support on PC, allowing players to use a joystick.

 When in the Star Wars timeline is the game set?

 Star Wars: Squadrons is set following the Battle of Endor, the epic conflict that served as the final battleground in Return of the Jedi.
 Gamers will play as both the hero and villain, alternating between controlling a Rebel and Imperial pilot in a single-player campaign.

 The bulk of Squadrons will be spent with its multiplayer, featuring two teams of five face off across different game modes like the multi-stage Fleet Battles, which have players move from small dogfights to taking down their opponent’s capital ship.

 The writers also wrote the story for Battlefront II, set during the same timeframe, so expect characters from that entry to show up during your journey.

 What ships can I fly?